malvikasharan/APRICOT/README.md

 ##predict
 Quick help: `python3 APRICOT/bin/apricot predict -h`

 This subcommand is used to begin the process of domain predictions in the query proteins by all the possible functional domains using RPSBLAST against CDD and InterProScan against InetrPro.
 APRICOT carries out the domain prediction from both CDD and InterPro consortiums by default but users can choose to predict domains from only one of the databases by using the flag -C for CDD and -I for InterPro.
-To overwrite an old prediction, the flag -F (for force run) can be used.
+To overwrite old predictions, the flag -F (for force) can be used.

 The run time of RPSBLAST is considerably less, therefore -C flag can be used to obtain a quick information of the functional domains.
-However, we recommend the default setting because the different databases involved in both the consortiums provide a lerger scope for completeness of domain predictions.
+However, we recommend the default setting because the different databases involved in both the consortiums provide a larger scope for completeness of domain predictions.

-The execution of this subcommand is the basic requirement of the APRICOT analysis.
-The main input of this step is fasta sequences of query proteins, hence, it can be executed simultabeously or even before the subcommand 'select'.
+The execution of this subcommand is the basic requirement for the APRICOT analysis.
+The main input of this step is fasta sequences of query proteins.
+This subcommand can be executed simultabeously or even before running the subcommand 'select'.

 ````
 usage: apricot predict [-h] [--analysis_path ANALYSIS_PATH] [--cdd] [--ipr]